 The first step in cost management is to estimate the costs of each activity in the project.
 Costs include both human resource and physical resource costs.
 Because this step often occurs in the planning phase, it is important to understand that the estimated costs are your “best guesses” at the actual costs of each activity.

 To undertake an informed guess at the costs you can use one of the following techniques:

 Using your best-guess estimates, the next step is to create a realistic project budget.
 In this step, you will determine the cost baseline and the funding requirements for the project.
 A good project budget will help you make key decisions with respect to the project schedule and resource allocation constraints.

 To determine the project budget, the PMBOK suggests using several techniques:

 Good project managers will carefully monitor the cost of their projects.
-This includes watching to see where actual cost has varied from estimated cost.
+This includes watching to see where the actual cost has varied from the estimated cost.
 Cost control also involves informing the stakeholders of cost discrepancies that vary too much from the budgeted cost.

 To effectively control project costs, you will need to regularly monitor and measure the performance of the budget and revise forecasts as required.
-The PMBOK suggests several tools and techniques to help control costs:
+The PMBOK suggests several tools and techniques help control costs:

 Please contact us if you need more details on how our expert team can assist you.
 We are simply experts in the cost management of Lean Six Sigma projects.

 Attending our Public classroom physically or joining the team virtually from anywhere, according to the training calendar.

 A flexible self-paced training for busy people along with our support by a dedicated coach, to solve the disadvantage of one-way online training